IFCA-Advanced-Computing/frouros/README.md

 <p align="center">Frouros is a Python library for drift detection in Machine Learning problems.</p>

-It provides a set of algorithms for drift detection, both for the supervised and unsupervised parts, as well as some semi-supervised algorithms.
-It is design with the intention of being integrated easily with the [scikit-learn](https://github.com/scikit-learn/scikit-learn) library.
-This integration allows Frouros to be used in machine learning problem pipelines, in the implementation of new drift detection algorithms and could be used to compare performance between detectors, as a benchmark.
+Frouros provides a combination of classical and more recent algorithms for drift detection, both for the supervised and unsupervised parts, as well as some semi-supervised algorithms.
+The library tries to fulfill two main objectives: 1. to be able to easily integrate in a machine learning model development pipeline with the [scikit-learn](https://github.com/scikit-learn/scikit-learn) library; 2. to unify in a single library the part of concept drift detection and adaptation (traditionally researched and used for streaming/evolving data streams and incremental learning) with the research of change detection in the covariate distributions (also known as data shift, related to the field of statistical two-sample testing and methods that measure distance between distributions).

 ## Quickstart